Tarunrajora45/Regional-Sales-Analysis-Dashboard-Excel-SQL-Power-BI/README.md

 # ⚙️ How It Works

-## This project follows a structured analytics pipeline:
+-  This project follows a structured analytics pipeline:

-- 1. Initial dataset validation and inspection in Excel.
+- Initial dataset validation and inspection in Excel.

-- 2. Data upload into PostgreSQL for cleaning and structured querying.
+- Data upload into PostgreSQL for cleaning and structured querying.

-- 3. Exploratory Data Analysis (EDA) using SQL for metric computation and segmentation.
+- Exploratory Data Analysis (EDA) using SQL for metric computation and segmentation.

-- 4. Processed datasets loaded into Power BI.
+- Processed datasets loaded into Power BI.

-- 5. Development of interactive dashboards with:
+- Development of interactive dashboards with:

-KPI cards

-Demographic breakdowns

-Category performance comparisons

-Geographic distribution mapping

-Time-series trend analysis
+KPI cards,Demographic breakdowns, Category performance comparisons, Geographic distribution mapping and Time-series trend analysis

-Users can filter by:
+- Users can filter by:

-Year
+- Year

-Country
+- Country

-Gender
+- Gender

-The dashboard dynamically updates metrics and visualizations to support real-time analytical exploration.
+### The dashboard dynamically updates metrics and visualizations to support real-time analytical exploration.

 ---

 # 🚀 Why This Project Stands Out

-1️⃣ End-to-End Analytics Workflow
+## 1️⃣ End-to-End Analytics Workflow

 This is not just a dashboard project.
 It demonstrates:

-Data cleaning in SQL
+- Data cleaning in SQL

-Structured EDA
+- Structured EDA

-Metric engineering
+- Metric engineering

-Business framing
+- Business framing

-Visualization and storytelling
+- Visualization and storytelling

-2️⃣ Business-Driven Problem Framing
+## 2️⃣ Business-Driven Problem Framing

 Instead of building visuals first, this project begins with clearly defined business problems and research questions, aligning analysis with decision-making needs.

-3️⃣ Profitability Focus (Not Just Revenue Reporting)
+## 3️⃣ Profitability Focus (Not Just Revenue Reporting)

 Many sales dashboards focus solely on revenue.
 This project incorporates: